 To simplify customers’ access to our solutions and to ensure their compatibility, we exercise strategic partnerships in this market with Panasonic Avionics Corporation, the leading supplier of inflight entertainment equipment, and Long Prosper Enterprise, the world’s largest manufacturer of airline headphones.

-Unit May 2012, Mark was CEO of NZX, which ran trading, clearing, settling and other securities market technology systems along with the New Zealand national energy market infrastructure.
+Unit May 2012, Mark was CEO of the New Zealand stock exchange, which ran trading, clearing, settling and other securities market technology systems along with the New Zealand national energy market infrastructure.

-Mark has a keen interest in technology and since leaving the NZX has invested his time in supporting several successful technology start-ups.
+Mark, who is based in Queenstown, New Zealand, has a keen interest in technology and now spends much of his time supporting successful technology start-ups.

-Mark, based in Lausanne – Switzerland, is a founding member of SoundChip’s management team and board of directors.
-He holds both Masters (with Distinction) and First Class Honours degrees in Mechanical Engineering from the University of Auckland and in 2007 was named Ernst and Young Technology Entrepreneur of the Year in New Zealand.
+Mark is a founding member of SoundChip’s management team and board of directors.
+He holds a Masters degree (with Distinction) in Mechanical Engineering and an Honours degree (First Class) in Signal Processing, both from the University of Auckland.
+In 2007, Mark was named Ernst and Young Technology Entrepreneur of the Year in New Zealand.

-Ben has led product development teams for international firms operating in Europe, Asia and the South Pacific.
-He has considerable practical and management-level experience in audio product engineering, manufacturing, software, and test system development covering both consumer and automotive markets.
+Since leaving university, Ben has led product development teams at several international firms in Europe, Asia and the South Pacific.
+He has considerable practical and management-level experience in audio product engineering, manufacturing, software, and test system development, covering both consumer and automotive markets.